Turmeric a History

 Turmeric is a rhizomatous herb, meaning it has a progressively growing horizontal underground stem which lays out oblique shoots and roots, and is a part of the Zingiberaceae family of plants (with ginger being a relation).
 It possesses a long stock that grows between 1-2 meters tall with pointed oblong leaves and flowers that range in colour from yellow to white to pink.
 Although the plant is a perennial it is grown on rotation with chilli, onion, garlic, sugar cane, garlic and yam, so as to allow the soil to replenish with nutrients.
 Soils often have a high sand content; though any well fertilized and nutrient-rich soil would do well for the herb.

 Turmeric is a herbaceous tropical plant, cultivated at a temperature of between 20-30 degrees Celsius and needing a great deal of water and irrigation.
 Although it grows very well in the shade, turmeric grows best and more bountifully in a field exposed to high amounts of sun.
 Turmeric root, the yellow herb is harvested between the months of January-March/April, with early varieties of the herb maturing within 7-8 months, which other varieties take a few months longer and mature within 8-9 months.
 When its leaves begin to change from green to yellow and the plant as a whole begins to wither it is essentially time to dig the root out of the ground and begin the process of curing the golden little fingerling spice.

 Curing a Golden Little Fingerling

 Is a process by which food is preserved as well as its flavour.
 Curing turmeric involves boiling and sun drying the herbs rhizomes. turmeric is boiled to ensure the following;

 - diminishing the growth of the fresh rhizome

 - cut down on the initial drying time

-- gelatinize the starch within the turmeric to make it firmer
+- gelatinize the starch in the turmeric to make it firmer

 - to allow it’s golden yellow colour to spread through the root more evenly